 To defend ourselves against these dangers, we must begin preparation now.
 SecureBio's in-house team of researchers and technologists work with experts in academia, industry and government to develop new technologies and policy proposals to delay, detect, and defend against any catastrophic pandemic, whether natural or engineered.

 Together, we can create a future that is secure against the threat of pandemic pathogens.
-If you want to help build that future, consider reading more about our projects & publications , applying to our open positions , or donating .
+If you want to help build that future, consider reading more about our projects & publications, or applying to our open positions.

 Effectively securing the world against biological threats requires a three-pronged approach